konflux-ci/release-service-catalog/tasks/update-cr-status/README.md

 | resource | The namespaced name of the resource to be patched | No | - |
 | resultsDirPath | Path to the directory containing the result files in the data workspace which will be added to the resource's status | No | - |

+## Changes in 0.3.0
+* Updated the base image used in this task

 ## Changes in 0.2.0
 * Updated the base image used in this task